hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 - AWS Cloudformation CLI (and by extension the AWS SAM CLI)
 - tar command line utility
 - Docker
+- localstack for local testing

 ## The Cloudformation CLI build process

 In all honesty, the cloudformation cli is TOO magic.
 However, it does do some valuable abstractions that would be a pain to QA.
 Therefore, we provide this diagram to show what the cloudformation CLI is doing in conjunction with our project.

 ```mermaid
 flowchart TD